emmacameron.com

 But first, here are some basic tips for getting better sleep, which I’ve borrowed from the book ‘Why We Sleep’ by Dr Matthew Walker*.

 12 essential tips for getting better sleep, for the #creative person.
-Click To Tweet
+Share on X1.
+Have a Schedule

 To get better sleep, it’s best to have a schedule so that your sleeping and waking happen at the same times every day.
 (And yes – some sleep experts say that there should be no difference here between weekdays and weekends…) You might even want to set an alarm that tells you when to go to bed, to help make sure you don’t stay up later than your normal bedtime.